ContinuumOperand/SillyTavern-SimpleBackupScript/README.md

 ## Overview

 `Backup.bat` is a simple and effective batch script designed exclusively for Windows.
 As a Batch file, it takes advantage of Windows functionalities to keep your SillyTavern data safe.
-It efficiently packs your crucial files into a compressed format using either 7-Zip (optional) or built-in compression.
+It efficiently packs your crucial files into a compressed format using either 7-Zip or built-in compression.

 ## Requirements